Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 **Expected result**

-1. Platform is resuming to the OS from sleeps after pressing the key.
+1. Platform is resuming to the OS from sleep after pressing the key.

 ### SIO003.002 PS/2 keyboard wake in OS (Windows 11)